RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 * The only /boot/config.txt setting I had was sdtv_mode=2 "I have a pal tv that I use for the pi" I did try increasing the cpu_freq to 900 and core_freq to 450 and that helped a little but still were not getting full speed.
-* The only settings i changed in the retroarch.cfg was
+* The only settings i changed in the /etc/retroarch.cfg was

         audio_out_rate=44100
         audio_driver=sdl